 The National Social Security Fund (NSSF Uganda) is a National Saving Scheme mandated by Government to provide social security services to employees in Uganda.
 NSSF Uganda is a Provident Fund and covers employees in the private sector.
 Employers with more than 5 employees are mandated to make contributions to the scheme.
-The Fund is a contributory scheme and is funded by contributions from employees and employers of 5% and 10% respectively of the employee’s gross monthly wage.
+NSSF Registration in Uganda is mandatory.
+The fund is a contributory scheme and is funded by contributions from employees and employers of 5% and 10% respectively of the employee’s gross monthly wage.

 Employers are required to do the following according to the NSSF: